tinof/ponyclubgr-nextjs/README.md

 ### Prerequisites

 - Node.js 18.0 or higher
-- npm 9.0 or higher
+- pnpm 8.0 or higher

 ### Quick Start